PrismarineJS/mineflayer/doc/api.md

    - `"torso"`
    - `"legs"`
    - `"feet"`
- * `callback(error)` - called when you have successfully equipped the item or when you learn that you have failed to equip the item.
+ * `callback(error)` - optional. called when you have successfully equipped the item or when you learn that you have failed to equip the item.

 #### bot.tossStack(item, callback)